Lou Henry Hoover: Politics and activism

-Hoover became a patron of the arts as first lady, particularly in her support of aspiring musicians.
-During the Great Depression, Hoover received countless letters from families needing assistance.
-She addressed many of these letters by sending care packages and personal checks or by expediting assistance through charities and government agencies.
+During the Great Depression, Hoover regularly received requests for assistance from citizens who were struggling.
+She referred each one to a local charity organization or a person who could help so that each would get the needed assistance.
+Whenever she was unable to find a charity or a donor that could help, she sent her own money.
 She refused to publicize or draw attention to her charitable work, consistent with her lifelong belief that private generosity should not be promotional.
-She became responsible for the financial situation of her and Herbert's relatives and family friends in particular.
+Often she sent the money anonymously through a proxy so her name would not be associated with it.
+She also became responsible for the financial situation of her and her husband's relatives and family friends.
+Serving as a point of contact between her husband and those suffering poverty, she presented an image of empathy to contrast with the president's perceived aloofness.
 Hoover also helped organize fundraiser concerts for the American Red Cross with pianist Ignacy Jan Paderewski.
-She was deeply affected by the criticisms leveled against her husband during the Great Depression, furious that a man she saw as caring and charitable was being criticized as the opposite.
-She accompanied Herbert on a presidential campaign again in 1932, but they would retire from the White House after his loss in the 1932 presidential election.
+She was deeply affected by the criticisms leveled against her husband during the Great Depression, furious that a man whom she saw as caring and charitable was being criticized as the opposite.
+In support of her husband's stance on the economy, her radio broadcasts during the Great Depression focused on volunteerism, emphasizing women's role in volunteer work.
+She accompanied her husband on a presidential campaign again in 1932, but he was defeated in the 1932 presidential election.